cloudmailin/docs.cloudmailin.com/content/receiving_email/custom_domains.md

     ..
     mail.example.com mail is handled by 5 client2.cloudmailin.net.
     mail.example.com mail is handled by 5 client1.cloudmailin.net.

+## Adding a CNAME
+Using a CNAME is the preferred method of pointing your domain at our email servers.
+This method means that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
+To add use this method create a CNAME record pointing to:

+    clients.cloudmailin.net

+You can check your configuration with the host command:

+    $ host mail.example.com
+    mail.example.com is an alias for clients.cloudmailin.net.

 ## Validating the MX and CNAME Records